Deta-Cold/blockbook/docs/config.md

 ## Built-in text

-Since Blockbook is an open-source project and we don't prevent anybody from running independent instances, it is possible to alter built-in text that is specific for Trezor.
+Since Blockbook is an open-source project and we don't prevent anybody from running independent instances, it is possible to alter built-in text that is specific for deta.
 Text fields that could be updated are:

  * [about](/build/text/about) – A note about instance shown on the Application status page and returned by an API.
  * [tos_link](/build/text/tos_link) – A link to Terms of service shown as the footer on the Explorer pages.